-The inclusion of Tea leaves did not occur until the time of the British Raj in India.
+The inclusion of tea leaves did not occur until the time of the British Raj in India.
 Assam Tea was discovered in India in 1823, which in turn gave rise to an Indian Tea Industry.
-Over the course of many decades, the Industry developed; however, as late as the 20th Century, most Indians did not drink Tea in any form.
+Over the course of many decades, the Industry developed; however, as late as the 20th Century, most Indians did not drink tea in any form.
 They instead preferred their nutritious Kadhas which had remained an integral part of their culture.
-Before and during the First World War (1914 - 1918), when Britain was in need of an economic boost, the Raj adopted the idea of “Tea breaks” to encourage Indian workers at factories, textile mills and mines to drink Tea.
-Nevertheless, Indians were rightfully not prepared to fully surrender their cultural practices, and so began to infuse Black Tea with herbs and spices.
-Chai Tea was born.
+Before and during the First World War (1914 - 1918), when Britain was in need of an economic boost, the Raj adopted the idea of “tea breaks” to encourage Indian workers at factories, textile mills and mines to drink tea.
+Nevertheless, Indians were rightfully not prepared to fully surrender their cultural practices, and so began to infuse Black tea with herbs and spices. this tea type was born.